zaiisao/Documentation/en/Voice/product_voice.md

 title: Agora Voice Call Overview
 description:
 platform: All Platforms
-updatedAt: Mon Jul 06 2020 08:31:11 GMT+0800 (CST)
+updatedAt: Mon Sep 14 2020 10:31:06 GMT+0800 (CST)
 ---
 # Agora Voice Call Overview
 Agora Voice Call enables easy and convenient one-to-one or one-to-many **voice-only** calls with the Agora RTC SDK.
 With a small SDK package size, the Agora RTC SDK is applicable to a variety of recreational and business activities.

-The difference between Agora Voice Call and [Agora Live Interactive Audio Streaming](https://docs.agora.io/en/Audio%20Broadcast/product_live_audio?platform=All%20Platforms) is:

-* Agora Voice Call prioritizes smoothness and low latency.
-All users are the same role and can talk to each other freely.
-A typical scenario of Agora Voice Call is a voice conference call for many persons.
-* Agora Live Interactive Audio Streaming prioritizes high voice quality.
-Users can be the host or audience, where only the host can talk.
-A user who wants to talk must change the role to a host.
-A typical scenario of Agora Live Interactive Audio Streaming is an online trivia game.
+Agora Voice Call is different from [Agora Live Interactive Audio Streaming](https://docs.agora.io/en/Audio%20Broadcast/product_live_audio?platform=All%20Platforms).
+In a voice call, all users are the same role and can talk to each other freely.
+In a live audio streaming, users can be the host or audience, where only the host can talk.
+For details, see this [FAQ](https://docs.agora.io/en/faq/profile_difference).

 ## Functions and scenarios